Tuesday, 24 September 2024

 According to the yogis, our ancestors leave a very deep imprint upon our material existence.
 Modern science has shown that we carry the genes of our parents; we obtain half our genes from our mothers and the other half from our fathers.
 They, in turn, obtained their genes from their own parents, who in turn obtained theirs from their parents-- and so on and so forth.
 So, we carry within our physical bodies, genetic material that has been passed down through countless generations.

-While it is true that genes are 'shuffled' from generation to generation, we still contain extremely similar genes and traits compared to our ancestors.
+While it is true that genes are 'shuffled' from generation to generation, we still have extremely similar genes and traits compared to our ancestors.
 Some genes may be 'expressed' while others may exist in apparent silence within our physical being.
 We may thus look and perhaps even behave in a similar way to some of our ancestors, even a generation or two before that of our parents.
 All of this is on a physical level.

 However, the yogis say our connection with our ancestors is much deeper than the blueprint for our physical bodies that they give us.